fullofentropy/HackTheMachine-1/Git reference.md

 2. `git add file1 file2 ...` Make a changes to the code and stage them for commit.
 3. `git commit -m <commit message>` Commit the changes when they are finalized.
 4. Repeat steps 2 and 3 as needed until feature is working and complete.
-5. `git pull origin master` Merge new feature branch with remote master branch in case any updates have been made to remote repository.
+5. `git pull origin main` Merge new feature branch with remote master branch in case any updates have been made to remote repository.
-6. `git checkout master` Switch to master branch
+    a.
+Fix any merge conflicts and commit.
-7. `git merge <branch>` Update master branch to catch up with the previous merge.
+8. `git push` Update remote repository.
-8. `git push origin master` Update remote repository with new merged branch.
+9. In GitHub, create pull request and merge with main branch.
-9. `git branch -d <branch>` Delete branch now that it has been merged with master.
+10. (optional) `git branch -d <branch>` Delete branch now that it has been merged with master.

 ## Useful Commands